-Katherine Houghton, oldest of three daughters, was born February 2, 1878 into a life of comfort and financial stability.
-Her father, Alfred was the son of the founder of Corning Glass Works in Corning, NY.
-Her mother Caroline Garlinghouse was a firm believer in equal education for both boys and girls and was determined her three daughters would go on to college.
+Katherine Houghton, eldest of three daughters, was born February 2, 1878 into a life of comfort and financial stability.
+Her father, Alfred, was the son of the founder of Corning Glass Works in Corning, NY.
+Her mother Caroline Garlinghouse was a firm believer in equal education for both boys and girls and was determined her three daughters would go to college.
 But Katherine’s life of ease and privilege was short lived – her father died when she was fourteen, and her mother soon after, leaving the orphaned girls in the charge of their uncle Amory.
 Amory Houghton did not believe in advanced education for women, and in fact told the girls that such education could actually be harmful.
-Women’s brains were not strong enough to absorb complicated subjects.
+Women’s brains were not strong enough to absorb complicated subjects, he explained.
 Advanced studies might even induce sterility and make them unmarriageable.

 Katherine was determined to follow her own path.
 Her longing for education and independence caused frequent clashes with her disapproving Uncle, but fortunately her mother had made provisions before she died for all three girls to attend college.
 Over Uncle Amory’s objections she attended Bryn Mawr, graduation in 1900 with a degree in chemistry; she later attended graduate school at Radcliff.
 In 1904 she married physician Tom Hepburn and settled in Hartford, Connecticut to begin a family that would eventually welcome six children.
 But while she was devoted to her husband and children, she found family life stifling.
 Her longings for independence and personal fulfillment returned to haunt her.